nathan-carrizales/spotify-api/README.md

 This project aims at enabling users to use the Spotify and Ticketmaster API to dynamically create playlists.

+## Create Spotify Playlist using Ticketmaster and Spotify API

+The script `create_playlist.py` allows to create a Spotify playlist based  off of artists coming to an area according to Ticketmaster.
+Users can pick the start and end date, location ID, and number of songs for each artist.

+The default behavior adds the top 3 songs of each artist as well as one podcast episode featuring them.
+To use the script, users must have access to the Ticketmaster and Spotify API.

 ## Ticketmaster API

 To use the Ticketmaster API, users must have a token called the client "Consumer Key".
 To create a consumer key, the